sifung/sifung/README.md

 - Computer Networks

 ---
-💡 *“Obsession and discipline will always beat luck and talent.”*
+💡 *I belive Obsession and discipline will always gonna beat luck and talent*